thoughtspot/ts-chart-sdk/README.md

 "Project 1", "Start prototype", "2014-10-18", "2014-10-25", 0.25
 ```

-To create a Highchart version of the data set, the above-mentioned headers must be presented as columns from ThoughtSpot.
+To create a Highcharts version of the data set, the above-mentioned headers must be presented as columns from ThoughtSpot.
 The query on the ThoughtSpot Answer page should have all the above columns to plot a Gantt chart.

-The `getDefaultChartConfig` method must be included in chartContext to define the configuration of the columns that are required to map the dataset into the chart.
+Ensure that the `getDefaultChartConfig` method is included in chartContext to define the configuration of the columns that are required to map the dataset into the chart.
 We assume that the order of the column is maintained in the chartModel.

 To render the chart, the default configuration is required.